Towards Accelerated Model Training via Bayesian Data Selection: Experiment

 \textbf{Baselines.} We compare the proposed method to a variety of baselines that define selection principles with various metrics, including the (training) loss~\cite{kawaguchi2020ordered}, gradient norm~\cite{katharopoulos2018not}, and gradient norm with importance sampling (gradient norm IS)~\cite{katharopoulos2018not}.
 We also compare to uniform sampling, Selection-via-Proxy (SVP)~\cite{coleman2019selection} and the latest SOTA method, RHO-LOSS~\cite{mindermann2022prioritized}.

 \textbf{Implementation details.} In experiments under label noise, we introduce 10\% symmetric noise caused by randomly flipping the ground-truth label to other labels.
 For the class-imbalance setting, we consider the long-tailed imbalance with two levels of imbalance intensity (i.e., 10 and 100), where an exponential decay on sample size is introduced across classes~\cite{cao2019learning}.
 We use the same optimizer (AdamW~\cite{loshchilov2017decoupled}) and hyperparameters (e.g., learning rate 0.001, weight decay of 0.01, $n_b = 32$ and $\frac{n_b}{n_B}=0.1$) as RHO-LOSS.
-Unless specified otherwise, we use ResNet-18 (RN18)~\cite{he2016deep} as the deterministic model and specify the zero-shot predictor with CLIP-RN50. {We select the trade-off coefficient $\alpha$ from $\{0.1, 0.2, 0.3, 0.4\}$ and the number of effective data $n_e$ from $\{100, 200, 500, 1000\}$.
-We set the prior precision $\tau_0$ to $1$ in most cases. }
+Unless specified otherwise, we use ResNet18 (RN18)~\cite{he2016deep} as the deterministic model and specify the zero-shot predictor with CLIP-RN50. {We select the trade-off coefficient $\alpha$ from $\{0.1, 0.2, 0.3, 0.4\}$ and the number of effective data $n_e$ from $\{100, 200, 500, 1000\}$.
+In most cases, we set the prior precision $\tau_0$ to $1$. } We report average results over 3 random runs.

-\textbf{Evaluation.} Following \cite{mindermann2022prioritized}, we evaluate speedup by comparing the number of epochs required to reach a given target validation accuracy, which implicitly reflects the quality of the selection strategy.
+\textbf{Evaluation.} Following \cite{mindermann2022prioritized}, we evaluate speedup by comparing the number of epochs required to reach a given target test accuracy, which implicitly reflects the quality of the selection strategy.